Arclinux99/CyberSecurity-Finish-Journey-Path/README.md

 # Cybersecurity Learning Roadmap
-### A complete of offensive, defensife and blue team journey
+### A comprehensive guide to mastering offensive, defensive, and blue team cybersecurity skills through a structured learning path.

 ---

-A comprehensive guide to mastering offensive, defensive, and blue team cybersecurity skills through a structured learning path.

 ## Overview
 This roadmap outlines the journey to becoming proficient in cybersecurity, covering foundational knowledge, practical exploration, specialization, and system architecture security.
 It includes a practical implementation workflow and a recommended learning timeline for both Red Team (offensive) and Blue Team (defensive) paths, leading to Purple Team integration.